-This perceived higher risk is offset by the fact that income stocks drop less during bear markets because they offer investors income at a time when they are not getting capital gains from stocks.
+“Riskier” stocks often have to pay higher dividends to attract investors.
+This associates higher risk with higher dividend stocks.
+This perceived higher risk is offset by the fact that income stocks generally drop less during bear markets because they offer investors income at a time when they are not getting capital gains from stocks.

+Asset allocation among noncorrelated assets can be an excellent way to reduce investment risk for passive investors.
 I have written extensively about this in my post How Will a Stock Market Crash Affect Me?

-Does the 4% Rule Include Dividends Summary
+4% Rule Dividend Summary

-The 4% rule does not include dividends in the annual withdrawal.
-As always, it’s important to expand beyond this simple answer with important information that can be used to reduce risk while building wealth before and during retirement.
+Every investor is different.
+Therefore, it’s important to expand beyond this simple answer with important information that can be used to reduce risk while building wealth before and during retirement.

 Start creating your own financial future with my Ultimate Wealth Plan.
 You can get it here now.